cwanlab/cwanlab.github.io/_pages/cv.md

 **Academic Faculty Position**
 <span style="font-size:0.87em;">
-Instructor in the Department of Dermatology, Massachusetts General Hospital and Harvard Medical School, 2024 – Current
+Assistant Professor in the Institute for Population and Precision Health, University of Chicago, 2025 – Present Instructor in the Department of Dermatology, Massachusetts General Hospital and Harvard Medical School, 2024 – 2025
 </span>

 **Education**